AdobeDocs/experience-manager-65.en/help/sites-authoring/qg-page-authoring.md

    ![screen-shot_2019-03-05at114412](assets/screen-shot_2019-03-05at114412.png)

-1. Tap/click on the required type of reference to show more details and (when appropriate) take further actions.
+1. Click the required type of reference to show more details and (when appropriate) take further actions.

 ### Creating a Version of Your Page {#creating-a-version-of-your-page}